0xKourama/Elbanna-NP-Notes/Infosec/10 immutable laws of security.md

+# Laws Summary
+1. Nobody believes anything bad can happen to them, until it does
+2. Security only works if the secure way also happens to be the easy way
+3. If you don't keep up with security fixes, your network won't be yours for long
+4. It doesn't do much good to install security fixes on a computer that was never secured to begin with
+5. Eternal vigilance is the price of security
+6. There really is someone out there trying to guess your passwords
+7. The most secure network is a well-administered one
+8. The difficulty of defending a network is directly proportional to its complexity
+9. Security isn't about risk avoidance; it's about risk management
+10. Technology is not a panacea

 # Law #1: Nobody believes anything bad can happen to them, until it does

 ## Many people are unwilling partners in computer security.